Civilians flee Bakhmut as Russian and Ukrainian troops battle in streets of city

 Civilians flee Bakhmut as Russian and Ukrainian troops battle in streets of besieged city

-Oleksandr Marchenko, Bakhmut’s deputy mayor, said the city is ‘almost destroyed’
+The city is ‘almost destroyed’ says its deputy mayor

 Civilians continued to flee Bakhmut on Saturday as Russian and Ukrainian troops battled in the streets of the besieged city.